Wolf3s/xbmc4xbox-python/python/Doc/library/unittest.rst

 .. cmdoption:: -c, --catch

-   :kbd:`Control-C` during the test run waits for the current test to end and then reports all the results so far.
-A second :kbd:`Control-C` raises the normal :exc:`KeyboardInterrupt` exception.
+   Control-C during the test run waits for the current test to end and then reports all the results so far.
+A second control-C raises the normal :exc:`KeyboardInterrupt` exception.

    See `Signal Handling`_ for the functions that provide this functionality.